 If you are planning to create new woodland it can be worth investigating whether you can get free saplings from charities such as the Woodland Trust and Protect Earth or carbon-offsetting companies such as Carbon Footprint.

 Community groups, schools, and small registered charities can apply to the Tree Council’s Branching Out Fund for grants of £250 to £2,500 to establish trees, hedgerows, and orchards.
+The RFS Grants for Resilient Woodlands scheme will contribute 50p per tree for planting projects of 500+ trees across the UK.

 For larger projects, funding can be obtained via schemes such as the Woodland Trust’s MOREwoods, the FC’s England Woodland Creation Offer (EWCO), the Forestry Grant Scheme in Scotland, and the Woodland Creation scheme in Wales.
 If you’re within one of England’s Community Forests, funding and support is available via the Trees for Climate programme.